-The State of Alaska intends to award an additional \$1,750,000 to the Cook Inlet Housing Authority, and its partner, Providence Health & Services, to design and construct a new permanent supportive housing complex within Municipality of Anchorage.
+The State of Alaska intends to award an additional \$1,750,000 to the Cook Inlet Housing Authority, and its partner, Providence Health & Services, to design and construct a new permanent supportive housing complex within the Municipality of Anchorage.
 The project is currently contemplated as a three-phase development on a 6-acre parcel located at 4900 Eagle Street, Anchorage, AK (Census Tract: 001900; Block Group Code: 5).

 The first phase conceptual design contemplates an approximate 33,000 sf permanent supportive housing development with 51 units for seniors who have experienced chronic homelessness.
 The targeted income limits for prospective tenants are 30-60% AMI and the minimum affordability period is thirty (30) years for this project.
-The building will include support space for the provision of social services including case management consult rooms, spaces for a reception area, administrative and service provider offices, exam rooms, a computer lab area, a room for resident gathering.
-CIHA has completed design for Phase I and intends to break ground on this phase in Spring 2022, with a Fall
+The building will include support space for the provision of social services including case management consult rooms, spaces for a reception area, administrative and service provider offices, exam rooms, a computer lab area, and a room for resident gathering.
+CIHA has completed design for Phase I and intends to break ground on this phase in Spring 2022, with a Fall 2023 completion.

-2023 completion.

 Activity Type: This activity is eligible under paragraph 32.
-Housing-related eligibility waivers as specified in 83 FR 5861 and meets the National Objective of Low-Moderate Income Housing per 24 CFR 570.483(b)(3).
+Housing-related eligibility waivers as specified in 83 FR 5861 and meets the National Objective of Low-Moderate Income Housing per 24 CFR 570.483(b)(3) and is an eligible activity under Section 105(a)(4) of the Housing and Community Development Act of 1974.